gaiafabbri/S-C/README.md

 In Python, the dataset undergoes normalization of pixel data to a range of 0 to 1, label creation for signal and background (assigned numbers 0 and 1 respectively), and Principal Component Analysis (PCA) for dimensionality reduction.
 This preprocessing is applied to neural network models, while BDT utilizes normalized data with labels for signal and background without PCA.

-The majopr aim of this project is to perform a comparison between the TMVA tutorials "CNN_Classification.C" available on the ROOT website at the link: 'https://root.cern/doc/master/TMVA__CNN__Classification_8C.html' and the Python script; the original codes contains also a PyKeras and PyTorch classification.
+The major aim of this project is to perform a comparison between the TMVA tutorials "CNN_Classification.C" available on the ROOT website at the link: 'https://root.cern/doc/master/TMVA__CNN__Classification_8C.html' and the Python script; the original codes contains also a PyKeras and PyTorch classification.
 This part was extracted and re-written in order to apply what learned during the lessons and to improve my knoledge about machine learning tecnique.
-The same method are implemented in the same script: the TMVA coe was only modify and taken as a reference to build the python analysis.
+The same method are implemented in the same script: the TMVA code was only modify and taken as a reference to build the python analysis.
 The implementation of the method is surely different passing from root to python environment, and this affect also performances (see later the paragraph about the results).

-For TMVA, the dataset is normalized using NormMode=NumEvents (average weight of 1 per event, independently for signal and background, eand the models are trained  and tested accordingly to the configuration options.
-Results are visualized to compare the performance of different algorithms.

 The results of the comparison between different tecnhiques both for Python and TMVA analysis are presented in the "__Classification_Results__" folder.

 ## Principal Component Analysis description